Dog Training Tips

 Use different voices.

-- Reprimand is more forceful than your normal voice.
-A reminder — don’t reprimand your dog for doing something wrong unless you have taught him what the right behavior is and you are certain he understands what you expect.
+Reprimand is more forceful than your normal voice.
+A reminder — if you reprimand your dog for doing something wrong when you have taught him what the right behavior is and you are certain he understands what you expect, then he may stop what he is doing at that moment, but it won't carry over to when the situation presents itself again.

 Smile when your dog does what you want and tell him how good he is, and give him a pat or tummy rub.